Carl Jesper Benzelius

-Carl Jesper Benzelius (16 January 1714 – 2 January 1793) was a Swedish theologian, professor, bishop of the Diocese of Strängnäs from 1776 to 1793.
+Carl Jesper Benzelius (16 January 1714 – 2 January 1793) was a Swedish theologian, professor, and bishop of the Diocese of Strängnäs from 1776 to 1793.

 Biography

 Born in Uppsala to archbishop Erik Benzelius the younger, Benzelius was brought up at the home of his grandfather, Bishop Jesper Swedberg.
 He was then guided by his uncle Henric Benzelius at Lund University and graduated with his Master of Arts degree in 1738, after which he spent a few years in England, France and Holland.
 In 1741 he became a temporary priest of the royal court, receiving a permanent position in 1742.

 Between 1743 and 1744, he again traveled abroad, and stayed particularly in Helmstedt, where he defended his dissertation under the famous Johann Lorenz von Mosheim, and became an honorary doctor of theology.
 In Berlin he presided over the marriage of Adolf Frederick of Sweden and Louisa Ulrika of Prussia and was and was accepted as Louisa Ulrika's teacher of the Swedish language.
+In 1748, Benzelius married Johanna Helena Arnell, daughter of vicar Lars Arnell and Johanna Kolthoff.
 In 1750 he was called to Lund as professor of theology.
+His siblings were ennobled with the name Benzelstierna; however, Benzelius kept his name.